Complete Guide to Losing Fat

 Extra tip: measuring spoons

-Measuring spoons make your portions as accurate as possible.
-You'll actually know if you're putting exactly one tablespoon of olive oil on your food or a quarter cup of cheese on your pasta.
+Measuring spoons make your portions as precise as possible.
+You'll really know if you're putting exactly one tablespoon of olive oil in your food or a quarter cup of cheese in your pasta.

 If you want to make it even easier, you can try one of the following products.
-Each softened scoop of Plenny Shake is the exact nutrients your body needs in the exact amount.
+Each softened scoop of Plenny Shake contains the exact nutrients your body needs in the exact amount.

 We hope this helps with your calorie control!